danieljmehler/golf/README.md

 # Golf Course and Score Tracker

-Django and React application for show golf course information, recording scores, and calculating a handicap.
+Django and React application to show golf course information, recording scores, and calculating a handicap.

 ## Development